kjliao/Bid-Data-Analytics/README.md

 # LangChain_bigdata_agent.py can fetch data from websites and generate statstical output and figures.
-# 1. Load environment variables
+# 1. Import libraries and load environment variables
 from langchain_core.tools import tool import pandas as pd import matplotlib.pyplot as plt